-Federal Direct Subsidized and Unsubsidized Student Loans Terms and Conditions
+Federal Direct Subsidized and Unsubsidized Student Loan Terms and Conditions

 The maximum amount you can borrow each school year depends on your grade level and a number of other factors.
 The base amount cannot exceed $3,500 for first year dependent undergraduate students and $4,500 for second year dependent undergraduate students.
-There is an additional $2,000 available in the Federal Direct unsubsidized loan for each of these grade levels if you are eligible for the increased amounts.
+There is an additional $2,000 available in the Federal Direct Unsubsidized Loan for each of these grade levels if you are eligible for the increased amounts.
 Independent undergraduate students need to discuss any increased loan amounts with the GCC Financial Aid Director.
 First year students are defined as students who have earned up to 27 credit hours, inclusively.
 After you have earned 27 credit hours, you are considered a second year student.
-The loan limits are based on grade levels within your program of study.
 No student at GCC is considered above second year standing.
 You are not required to apply for the full maximum each year.
 In fact, you are advised to apply for a minimal amount based on your actual educational needs.

 Federal student loans can be used to pay eligible school costs such as tuition and fees, room and board, books, supplies miscellaneous and transportation expenses.
 The cost of attendance for these items is determined by the school and all student loan requests are reviewed on an individual basis.
 You may receive less than the maximum loan amounts for the following reasons: you are receiving other types of financial aid used to cover the cost of attendance, you do not have some of the expenses listed in the cost of attendance, other resources are being used to pay for the cost of attendance components, you request loan money to pay for ineligible costs, your loan request exceeds allowable costs, etc. GCC can refuse to certify a loan or can certify a loan for an amount less than you would otherwise be eligible as long as the refusal is documented and it is explained to you t in writing.
 GCC's decision is final and cannot be appealed to the U.S. Department of Education.